deepgenerativemodels/notes/flow/index.md

 The two methods have relative strengths and weaknesses.
 Autoregressive models provide tractable likelihoods but no direct mechanism for learning features, whereas variational autoencoders can learn feature representations but have intractable marginal likelihoods.

-In this section, we introduce normalizing flows a type of method that combines the best of both worlds, allowing both feature learning and tractable marginal likelihood estimation.
+In this section, we introduce normalizing flows: a type of method that combines the best of both worlds, allowing both feature learning and tractable marginal likelihood estimation.

 # Change of Variables Formula